-Cancer - renal pelvis or ureterTransitional cell cancer of the renal pelvis or ureter; Kidney cancer - renal pelvis; Ureter cancer
+Renal pelvis or ureter cancerTransitional cell cancer of the renal pelvis or ureter; Kidney cancer - renal pelvis; Ureter cancer

-Cancer of the renal pelvis or ureter is cancer that forms in the kidney's pelvis or the tube that carries urine from the kidney to the bladder.
+Cancer of the renal pelvis or ureter is cancer that forms in the kidney's pelvis or the tube (ureter) that carries urine from the kidney to the bladder.

 - Exposure to certain dyes and chemicals used to manufacture leather goods, textiles, plastics, and rubber

-Patients with a history of bladder cancer are also at risk.
+People who have had bladder cancer are also at risk.

 - Back pain, most often where ribs and spine meet

 Burning, pain, or

 - Dark, rust-colored, or brown urine

 Urinary frequency or urgency

 Exams and Tests